amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 ### Why do you have Scanline and Shadow Mask presets by default?

-The Amiga was used with RGB-based CRTs or consumer TVs, and graphics do not look correct without them.
-We have included a set of scanline and shadow mask setups for use with MiSTer to more accurately represent the graphics output of the system that we highly recommend.
+The Amiga was almost exclusively used with RGB-based CRTs or consumer TVs, and graphics do not look correct without scanlines and shadow masks.
+We have included a set of Amiga-specific scanline and shadow mask setups for use with MiSTer to more accurately represent the graphics output of the system that we highly recommend.

 Thus, the default setup is configured for this to make sure the most people see the most representative setup.
 Since configuring this can be intimidating to new users, we chose to have a default that we think best represents the Amiga's original look.

-You can of course set your own scanline and shadow mask presets in MiSTer's menus and save those configurations if you don't want to use them.
+You can of course set your own scanline and shadow mask presets in MiSTer's menus and save those configurations if you don't want to use ours.

+If you are using resolutions lower than 1080p, 1440p or 1536p, we recommend turning them off, but since most MiSTer users are on 1080p/4K TVs (or analog CRTs), they are on by default.

 ### What's "Arcadia Systems"?